How to migrate automation flows

 • Related work item condition

-These components won't migrate and need to be recreated in cloud if needed:
+These steps won't migrate and need to be recreated in cloud if needed:

 Triggers